Home > Management and Budget > Constitutional Offices

 What changes were triggered by Amendment 10?

-On November 6, 2018, voters in the State of Florida adopted Amendment 10 to the State Constitution.
-This action by the State’s voters prohibits counties like ours from performing some of the duties of Florida constitutional offices of the Sheriff, Tax Collector, Supervisor of Elections, Property Appraiser, or the Clerk of Courts.
+On Nov.
+6, 2018, voters in the State of Florida adopted Amendment 10 to the State Constitution.
+This action by the State’s voters prohibits counties like ours from performing some of the duties of Florida constitutional offices of the Sheriff, Tax Collector, Supervisor of Elections, Property Appraiser, or the Clerk of the Court and Comptroller.

-Under Amendment 10, several counties with home rule charters, such as Miami-Dade County, must create new or reestablish previously abolished constitutional offices.
-Most counties in the State have already complied with Amendment 10.
-Still, Miami-Dade County must complete the transition by January 7, 2025, with elections for the new constitutional officers in November 2024.
+Under Amendment 10, several counties with home rule charters, such as our County, were required to create new or reestablish previously abolished constitutional offices.
+In Nov.
+2024, County residents elected the new constitutional officers, which assumed their role on Jan.
+7, 2025.

-Only the Clerk of Courts can be considered a constitutional office in Miami-Dade.
-But, under the Miami-Dade County Charter, the Finance Department is headed by a finance director co-appointed by the Mayor and the Clerk of Courts.
-Currently, the responsibility to serve as the custodian of County funds is currently performed by the County’s Finance Department.
-Because of Amendment 10 and new State legislation, this will no longer be permissible.
-Consequently, most of the Finance Department will be transferred to the Clerk of Courts.
+The Clerk of the Court and Comptroller was the only constitutional office in our County prior to Jan.
+7, 2025.
+However, under the Miami-Dade County Charter, the Finance Department was headed by a finance director co-appointed by the Mayor and the Clerk of the Court and Comptroller.
+The responsibility to serve as the custodian of County funds was previously performed by the Miami-Dade County Finance Department.
+Due to Amendment 10 and new State legislation, most of the Miami-Dade County Finance Department functions were transferred to the Clerk of the Court and Comptroller.

-Miami-Dade County currently has an elected property appraiser, but this office is not entirely independent of the County.
-The other three offices, Miami-Dade Police, Elections, and Tax Collector, are currently departments of the County.
-The bottom line is that the structure of County government is changing with the five new entities.
+Prior to Jan.
+7, 2025, Miami-Dade County had an elected property appraiser, but this office was not entirely independent of the County.
+The other three offices - Miami-Dade Police, Elections, and Tax Collector – were previously County departments.

 Contact Us